waltertamboer/api-documentation/source/reference/v2/subscriptions-api/get-subscription.rst

        .. type:: date

-     - The start date of the subscription in ``YYYY-MM-DD`` format.
+     - The start date of the subscription in ``YYYY-MM-DD`` format, in ``Europe/Amsterdam`` time zone.

    * - ``nextPaymentDate``

        .. type:: date
           :required: false

-     - The date of the next scheduled payment in ``YYYY-MM-DD`` format.
+     - The date of the next scheduled payment in ``YYYY-MM-DD`` format, in ``Europe/Amsterdam`` time zone.
 When there will be no next payment, for example when the subscription has ended, this parameter will not be returned.

    * - ``description``